About me

 I got a bachelor’s degree in computer science at Université d’Orléans in 2010 and a master degree at Université d’Orléans in 2012.
 Then I went on a PhD CIFRE at Université Sorbonne Nouvelle Paris 3 in partnership with the company Expert System France (ex TEMIS).
 My PhD was supervised by Isabelle Tellier along with my co-tutors Christian Lautier and Marco Dinarelli.
 I am now a PhD in NLP.

-Curriculum Vitae: English (soon) | French
+Curriculum Vitae: English (one day…) | French

 Research Interests